National Dental Hygiene Month 2014

-This year’s National Dental Hygiene Month will feature a national radio media tour highlighting the importance of proper dental hygiene with ADHA President Denise Bowers, RDH, PhD.
+This year’s National Dental Hygiene Month will feature a national radio media tour highlighting the importance of proper dental hygiene with ADHA President Kelli Swanson Jaecks, MA, RDH.
 In addition, the Wm.
-Wrigley Jr. Company Foundation, in partnership with the ADHA Institute for Oral Health (IOH), is offering community service grants of $2,500 and $5,000 to applicants pursuing projects intended to improve their community’s oral health.
-The application deadline is November 1, 2013.
-More information can be found on the ADHA IOH website.
+Wrigley Jr. Company Foundation, in partnership with the ADHA Institute for Oral Health (IOH), is offering community service grants of $2,500 or $5,000 to applicants pursuing projects intended to improve their community’s oral health.
+The application deadline is Oct.
+1, 2014.
+You can find more information on these grants within the ADHA IOH website by clicking here.
+The ADHA also is engaging with dental hygienists and the public through social media!
+Look for a contest on the ADHA’s Facebook and Instagram accounts, and follow the organization on Twitter to get the latest research and education news related to oral health and dental hygiene.
+And use the #brushflossrinsechew2014 hashtag to see the latest news around NDHM!

-Patients can review the following “Brush.
-Floss.
-Rinse.
-Chew.” guidelines and apply them to their daily oral health regimen.
-Those needing more information about oral health can go to the Patient Resources category in the ADHA.org Resources section.
+As for the guidelines around brushing, flossing, rinsing and chewing sugar-free gum, patients can use the following best practices and apply it to their daily oral health regimen.
+For individuals in need of more information about oral health, please visit the Patient Resources category in the ADHA.org Resources section of the ADHA website.

 Research shows that brushing for two minutes is the single most important method for reducing plaque and preventing cavities, gingivitis and other plaque-related diseases.
 Brushing for two minutes twice a day is crucial to maintaining healthy smiles.
-Proper brushing technique cleans teeth and gums effectively, so read on for advice on how to brush properly:
+Proper brushing technique cleans teeth and gums effectively.
+Here are some links to help you find out more about how to brush your way to a healthier smile and mouth.

 Daily flossing (or other methods of interdental cleaning) removes plaque and food particles that cannot be reached by a toothbrush, particularly under the gumline and between teeth.
-Plaque that builds up in these areas can lead to tooth decay and gum disease.
+Failure to do so can allow for plaque buildup in these areas - which in turn can lead to tooth decay and gum disease.

 - Proper flossing technique